wpdk/wpdk/doc/build-spdk-wsl.md

 <a id="source"></a>
 ## Source Code

-The source code for SPDK and WPDK can be obtained using:
+If WSL is being used, it is recommended that the source code for SPDK and WPDK is obtained using the Windows environment.

+The relevant commands are:

 ~~~{.sh}
 git clone https://github.com/wpdk/spdk